 An Educator Preparation Institute (EPI) provides an alternative route to a Florida Professional Educator's Certification for those that already hold a baccalaureate degree.
-EPIs are offered by many postsecondary institutions.
+EPIs are offered by many postsecondary institutions and qualified private providers.
 EPIs provide professional preparation and education competence for career-changers and recent college graduates who do not already possess a Florida Professional Educator's Certificate.

-A Professional Development Certification Program provides a cohesive competency-based program leading to a Florida Professional Educator’s Certificate through a Florida public school district, charter school or charter management organization.
-In a PDCP, a member of a school district's instructional staff may meet the professional preparation and education competence requirements.
+A Professional Development Certification Program (PDCP) provides a cohesive competency-based program leading to a Florida Professional Educator’s Certificate through a Florida public school district, charter school or charter management organization.
+In a PDCP, a member of the instructional staff shall meet the professional preparation and education competence requirements.

 Educational Leadership Programs lead to initial certification in educational leadership for the purpose of preparing individuals to serve as school leaders.
 Many program candidates aspire to be school principals.
-These programs are offered by Florida postsecondary institutions and by one school district (Duval).
+These programs may be offered by Florida postsecondary institutions, school districts, charter schools and charter school management organizations.